r1tv1kx/GamebyMood/README.md

-# GamebyMood
+🎮 GameByMood
-GameByMood is a web application that recommends video games based on users' selected moods and preferred genres.
-The frontend is developed using HTML, CSS, and JavaScript, providing an intuitive user interface.
-The backend is powered by Python, utilizing the Gemini API to generate personalized game suggestions.
-Users can select from various moods—such as Adventurous, Relaxed, or Exciting—and genres like RPG, FPS, or Puzzle to receive tailored game recommendations.
+GameByMood is a web application that recommends video games based on your mood and preferred genre.
+The frontend is built with HTML, CSS, and JavaScript, while the backend is powered by Python and utilizes the Gemini API to generate personalized game suggestions.

-Features:

-*Mood Selection*: Choose from a variety of moods to find games that match your current feelings.
+🌐 Live Demo: GameByMood

+🚀 Features
+✅ Mood Selection – Choose from various moods (Adventurous, Relaxed, Exciting, etc.)

-*Genre Selection*: Select your preferred game genres to refine recommendations.
+✅ Genre Selection – Select your favorite game genres (RPG, FPS, Puzzle, etc.)

-*Personalized Recommendations*: Receive game suggestions tailored to your mood and genre preferences.
+✅ AI-Powered Recommendations – Uses Gemini API to provide personalized game suggestions

-*Mood & Genre Guide*: Access a guide that explains how different moods align with various game genres.
+✅ Mood & Genre Guide – Helps you understand how different moods align with various genres

-Technologies Used:
+🛠️ Technologies Used
+Frontend
+HTML
+CSS

-Frontend: HTML, CSS, JavaScript
+JavaScript
+Backend
+Python

-Backend: Python, Gemini API
+Gemini API

-This project aims to enhance the gaming experience by helping users discover games that resonate with their current mood and interests.
+📸 Preview
+(Consider adding an image or GIF of your app here for better engagement!)